 - An Inferred Mineral Resource is that part of a Mineral Resource for which quantity and grade or quality are estimated on the basis of limited geological evidence and sampling.
 Geological evidence is sufficient to imply but not verify geological and grade or quality continuity.
 An Inferred Mineral Resource has a lower level of confidence than that applying to an Indicated Mineral Resource and must not be converted to a Mineral Reserve.
-It is reasonably expected that the majority of Inferred Mineral Resources could be upgraded to Indicated Mineral Resources with continued exploration. - The mineral resource is based on historical information generated by HPL and Barrick. - Insufficient density measurements.
-Only 428 measurements for Kora were reported by Barrick.
-Densities reported by HPL for Irumafimpa were higher but based on only 35 measurements. - Potential underestimation or overestimation of gold grade due to poor core recovery in mineralized zones. - The vein systems are structurally complex and this complexity may lead to problems with correct interpretation of vein continuity. - A resource is an estimate of quantity and grade; the reported figures are rounded to reflect the uncertainty associated with such an approximation. - Fluctuation in metal or commodity prices, results of additional drilling, metallurgical testing, receipt of new information and production and the evaluation of mine plans subsequent to the date of any mineral resource estimate may require revision of such an estimate.

-• Nolidan has considered the Mineral Resource estimates in light of known environmental, permitting, legal, title, taxation, socio-economic, marketing, political, and other relevant issues and has no reason to believe at this time that the Mineral Resources will be materially affected by these items.
+It is reasonably expected that the majority of Inferred Mineral Resource sould be upgraded to Indicated Mineral Resources with continued exploration. - The mineral resource is based on historical information generated by HPL and Barrick. - Insufficient density measurements.
+A total of 428 measurements for Kora were reported by Barrick but most of these measurements were of waste not vein material.
+Densities reported by HPL for Irumafimpa were slightly higher but based on only 35 measurements. - Potential underestimation or overestimation of gold grade due to poor core recovery in mineralized zones. - The vein systems are structurally complex and this complexity may lead to problems with correct interpretation of vein continuity. - A resource is an estimate of quantity and grade; the reported figures are rounded to reflect the uncertainty associated with such an approximation. - Fluctuation in metal or commodity prices, results of additional drilling, metallurgical testing, receipt of new information and production and the evaluation of mine plans subsequent to the date of any mineral resource estimate may require revision of such an estimate. - Nolidan has considered the Mineral Resource estimates in light of known environmental, permitting, legal, title, taxation, socio-economic, marketing, political, and other relevant issues and has no reason to believe at this time that the Mineral Resources will be materially affected by these items.

-14.8 MINERAL RESOURCE ESTIMATE STATEMENT
+14.16 MINERAL RESOURCE ESTIMATE STATEMENT

-Mineral Resources for ML150 deposits have been classified in accordance with NI 43-101 as Indicated and Inferred confidence categories on a spatial, areal and zone basis and are listed in Table 11.
+Mineral Resources for ML150 deposits have been classified in accordance with NI43-101 as Indicated and Inferred confidence categories on a spatial, areal and zone basis and are listed in Table 25.

-Resource by category Resource Tonnes es Gold Silver Сор per Gold Equivalent Category Mt g/t MOz g/t MOz % Mlb g/t MOz Indicated 0.56 12.6 0.23 9 0.2 0.3 3 13.3 0.24 Inferred 4.94 7.5 1.20 32 5.1 2.0 219 11.6 1.84
+Resource by Deposit and Category Deposit Resource ource Tonnes Gold Silver /er Copper Gold Equivalent Deposit Category Mt g/t MOz g/t MOz % Mlb g/t MOz In the second Indicated 0.56 12.8 0.23 9 0.16 0.28 37 13.4 0.24 Irumafimpa Inferred 0.53 10.9 0.19 9 0.16 0.27 74 11.5 0.20 Kora/Eutompi Inferred 4.36 7.3 1.02 35 4.9 2.23 215 11.2 1.57 Total Indicated 0.56 12.8 0.23 9 0.16 0.3 4 13.4 0.24

-Table 11: ML150 resources by category
+Table 25: ML150 Resources by Deposit and Category